DariuszKobiela/sign-language-recognition-using-convolutional-neural-networks/README.md

 ## 3.4.
 Methods of Network Optimization
 A detailed description of the used optimization methods

+### Network quantization
+Network quantization involves reducing the precision of parameters and intermediate activation maps that are typically stored in floating-point notation.
+Gholami et al. [[3]](#3) indicate that the first step is to define a quantization function that maps the real values of weights or activations to lower precision values.
+Usually, such a function maps these values to integer values, according to the following formula:

+$\sqrt{3x-1}+(1+x)^2$

 ## References
 <a id="1">[1]</a> Suharjito, Suharjito & Gunawan, Herman & Thiracitta, Narada & Nugroho, Ariadi.
 (2018).
 Sign Language Recognition Using Modified Convolutional Neural Network Model.
 1-5.
 10.1109/INAPR.2018.8627014.

 <a id="2">[2]</a> Makarov, Ilya & Veldyaykin, Nikolay & Chertkov, Maxim & Pokoev, Aleksei.
 (2019).
 American and russian sign language dactyl recognition.
 PETRA '19: Proceedings of the 12th ACM International Conference on PErvasive Technologies Related to Assistive Environments.
 204-210.
 10.1145/3316782.3316786.

+<a id="3">[3]</a> Gholami, A., Kim, S., Dong, Z., Yao, Z., Mahoney, M. W., Keutzer, K.: A survey of quantization methods for efficient neural network inference.
+In arXiv preprint arXiv:2103.13630, 2021.